ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### The Professional Skill Tree

 Many video games involve a concept of a skill tree.
 For those unfamiliar, a skill tree is a sequence of skills or abilities that are unlocked as the player progresses through the game.
 Each skill is unlocked by spending skill points.
-Here s the rub: at any given time, there are more skills to unlock than you have skill points to spend.
+Here's the rub: at any given time, there are more skills to unlock than you have skill points to spend.
 The skill tree forces you to choose some skills before others.
 The skill tree provides a reasonable model for your career as well.
 At any given job, you're likely accumulating skill points toward some skills and not others.

 In your journey to tech leadership, you've already invested many skill points into the technical/engineering branch of the skill tree.
 My key insight for you is that the management branch of the skill tree is equally vast, and if you've not been investing points in that area up to now even if you're a Level